Job Interviews

 • Second Paragraph: Discuss a couple of your strengths and how the company would benefit if you were hired.
 Consider using bullet points to break up your text.

-• Third Paragraph: Include any points of clarifications you might have.
+• Third Paragraph: Include any points of clarification you might have.
 Include answers to questions that you weren’t able to answer during the interview, or add new info about yourself that was left out of the interview.
-But, remember, keep it brief.
+But remember, keep it brief.

-Candidates should “double check the spelling of the interviewer’s name, his or her title, and the address of the company,” Oliver said.
-While you’re at it, don’t forget to spell-check the entire letter – both e-mail and snail mail.
+Candidates should “double check the spelling of the interviewer’s name, his or her title, and the address of the company,” Oliver says.
+While you’re at it, don’t forget to spellcheck the entire letter.
 These steps may seem obvious, but all too often minor spelling and grammatical blunders get through, making the candidate look careless.

 • Repetition